Schr\"odinger's Navigator: Imagining an Ensemble of Futures for Zero-Shot Object Navigation: Introduction

 \section{Introduction}

-Object navigation is a fundamental capability for mobile robots operating in real-world environments \cite{chaplot2020object,anderson2018evaluation,cao2025cognav}.
-To be effective in practical applications such as service robotics or household assistance, agents must be capable of searching for target objects in previously unseen environments without relying on pre-built maps \cite{chaplot2020learning,chen2019behavioral,kwon2023renderable} or extensive task-specific retraining for each new setting \cite{zhu2017target,ramrakhya2023pirlnav}.
-Zero-shot object navigation (ZSON) formalizes this requirement by tasking a robot with finding a specified object in a novel environment without any task-specific fine-tuning \cite{majumdar2022zson,gadre2023cows}.
-Although recent ZSON methods have shown promising results in simulation and simplified settings, their performance often degrades in realistic and cluttered environments, where the robot must handle heavy occlusions, unknown risks, and dynamically moving target objects \cite{zhao2022zero,gadre2023cows,yokoyama2024vlfm,wang2024dynamic,cai2024bridging}.
+Object navigation is a fundamental capability for mobile robots operating in human-centered environments \cite{chaplot2020object,anderson2018evaluation,cao2025cognav}.
+Practical service robots must find requested objects in previously unseen scenes without pre-built maps \cite{chaplot2020learning,chen2019behavioral,kwon2023renderable} or costly scene-specific retraining \cite{zhu2017target,ramrakhya2023pirlnav}.
+Zero-shot object navigation (ZSON) formalizes this setting by requiring a robot to locate a specified object in a novel environment without task-specific fine-tuning \cite{majumdar2022zson,gadre2023cows}.

-In such environments, the robot’s perception of the world is inherently partial and uncertain.
-Substantial portions of the scene remain unobserved behind obstacles, as shown in \autoref{fig:teaser} where the cat is occluded by the table.
-In addition, potential hazards or targets may appear or disappear as the robot moves.
-Existing ZSON methods typically struggle under these conditions.
-They often fail when the target object is hidden behind severe static occlusions, when the environment contains unknown risks, or when the object moves during the navigation episode.
-These failures highlight a fundamental limitation.
-Current approaches do not explicitly reason about multiple plausible configurations of unobserved space before acting.
-Consequently, they are easily misled by local observations in cluttered, occlusion-heavy environments \cite{racaniere2017imagination,ramakrishnan2020occupancy,dorbala2024pobjectnav}.
+Despite strong results in simulation, current ZSON systems often degrade in cluttered real-world scenes with severe occlusions and latent hazards \cite{zhao2022zero,gadre2023cows,yokoyama2024vlfm,cai2024bridging}.
+We define a latent hazard as an initially unobserved, unannotated region that may cause collision, unsafe traversal, or task failure if traversed~\cite{zhang2021safe,firoozi2024oa,axelrod2018provably}.
+In these scenes, targets and risks may only become visible from revealing viewpoints, as illustrated by the occluded cat in \autoref{fig:teaser}.
+Yet many existing methods act on a single inferred scene interpretation, making them prone to missing hidden targets or choosing unsafe paths through uncertain regions \cite{racaniere2017imagination,ramakrishnan2020occupancy}.